IntersectMBO/plutus/doc/docs-revamp/README.md

 > **Notes**
 >   - Review comments incorporated as of March 26.
 >   - Ziyang's comments in [Draft PR](https://github.com/IntersectMBO/plutus/pull/5866/commits) speak to intended audience, scope, and reconsidering our example contract selection.
+>   - Take into account the [Plutus-tx-template repo](https://github.com/IntersectMBO/plutus-tx-template) and how to use it.

 - Objective
 - Setting up and testing your development environment